An Ear for Pythagorean Harmonics:

 Brain Models Built From Timing Devices

-In operation, the Ear detects when two input signals f and g, "pure tones" musically, are in a relationship that is known as a "Pythagorean harmonic" (octave, perfect fifth, major third, etc.).
-As a result, a signal appears on the output line bearing the name of the harmonic.
-A frequency combination shown on an internal line, e.g., 3g – 2f, is operative when the relationship is close to the associated Pythagorean harmonic, e.g., close to 3g – 2f = 0 or f = (3/2) g, which is the "perfect fifth" relationship.
+An Ear for Pythagorean harmonics is a device design that shows how timing devices can model brains and imitate brain functions.
+If two input signals f and g, "pure tones" musically, are in a relationship that is known as a "Pythagorean harmonic" (octave, perfect fifth, major third, etc.), the Ear detects the relationship and a signal appears on the output line bearing the name of the harmonic.
+A frequency combination shown on an internal line, e.g., 3g – 2f, is operative when the relationship is close to that Pythagorean harmonic, e.g., close to 3g – 2f = 0 or f = (3/2) g, which is the "perfect fifth" relationship.

 The timing devices system has many resemblances to "standard electronic circuits" built from resistances, capacitances, transistors, etc. In both technologies, components belong to a "kit of parts" and are assembled to perform specific functions.
 However, timing device components are different from standard electronic circuit components and the signals are also different.